Lola Dewaere: Biography

 Around the age of 16, she says, she discovered several of her father's films, including Adieu Poulet (The French Detective, 1975), La Meilleure Façon de marcher (“The Best Way to Walk,” 1976), Coup de tête (“Hothead,” 1979), and Psy (1981), which she said she liked.
 In 1997, when she turned 18, she enrolled at the French drama school Cours Florent to train as an actor.
 After a serious car accident in 2001, she began working for the women's magazine Jalouse, later working in real estate.
 In 2007, she began her career as an actor.

-In March 2010, Myriam Boyer secured her a role in La Vie avant soi, a television adaptation of Romain Gary's novel of the same name, published in English as The Life Before Us.
+In March 2010, Myriam Boyer secured her a role in La Vie devant soi, a television adaptation of Romain Gary's novel of the same name, published in English as The Life Before Us.
 In the summer of 2010, she accepted the lead role in Antoine Beauville's drama La Biscotte at Théâtre le Temple (now known as Apollo Théâtre) in Paris.
 The following year, actor-director Charlotte de Turckheim chose her to portray a main character in the comedy Mince Alors!
 (Big Is Beautiful, 2012) alongside Victoria Abril.
 The film was a popular success.
 The same year, she portrayed Marie-Lou, the cruise director in La Croisière, a six-episode series set aboard a cruise ship; the series was broadcast in both Switzerland (RTS1) and France (TF1) in 2013.